britram/draft-trammell-wire-image/draft-trammell-wire-image.md

 on path, but immutable through end-to-end integrity protection; see
 {{integrity}}.

+Portions of the wire image of a protocol that are neither confidentiality-protected nor integrity-protected are writable by devices on the path(s) between the endpoints using the protocol.
+A protocol with a wire image that is largely writable operating over a path with devices that understand the semantics of the protocol's wire image can modify it, in order to induce behaviors at the protocol's participants.
+This is the case with TCP in the current Internet.

 Note also that the wire image is multidimensional.
 This implies that the name "image" is not merely metaphorical, and that general image recognition techniques may be applicable to extracting paterns and information from it.